silverer/county-discrim/README.md

 Imports user-generated `utils.R`.

-Cleans the raw EEOC data, generates a dataset of unique locations, merges the geocoded locations with the claims dataset (after running `Geocode Complaints.ipynb`), aggregates the data at the county level, and merges aggregated data with ideology dataset.
+Cleans the raw claims data, generates a dataset of unique locations, merges the geocoded locations with the claims dataset (after running `Geocode Complaints.ipynb`), aggregates the data at the county level, and merges aggregated data with ideology dataset.

 4. `Geocode Complaints.ipynb`